singh1114/best/_posts/2018-12-04-these-6-reasons-for-writing-a-list-post-will-blow-your-mind.md

 Write List Posts and save the time of the reader.

 You might think, that it would increase the bounce rate of the website.
 This is partially true.

-We at SEOLeal, believe that the most important metric for judging the success of the website is the reader satisfaction.

 ## 6\.
 List Posts leave your reader Satisfied